Saiapatsu/xmlsip/README.md

 xmlsip tokenizes processing instructions just fine, but nothing in this library pays attention to them.

-xmlsip does not verify whether an end tag matches the start tag.
+xmlsip's higher-level functions do not verify whether an end tag matches the start tag, nor do they expose the end tags to the user for manual checking.
 It is possible to modify xmlsip to do so with few architectural changes.
-There has been a failed attempt to do so.
+There has been one failed and rolled-back attempt to do so.
+It involved adding to most function signatures the name of the start tag to check the end tag against.

-xmlsip currently has no facilities to write XML nodes.
+xmlsip currently has no facilities to write XML.
-It does, however, have a helper to replace arbitrary sections or contents of a node in an XML file.
+It does, however, offer a helper to splice/replace sections of a string, which is what the copious amounts of position return values are for.

+xmlsip does not count newlines, so position -> line:position conversion is done by a separate function that goes over the input string a second time or more.

 The user is responsible for using xmlsip's methods at the correct state.
 There are a few asserts for the correct state strewn about, but it's still incredibly easy to mess up.